We want heart rate training to be a staple in your program no matter what your goals are.

 AnT and MHR Estimation Test

 NOTE: If you do not have access to cardio equipment, you can do this test outside or inside with no equipment.
-You just need a way to gradually increase your intensity to get into the Morpheus red zone.

 Step 1: Warmup: